 Through the Kate B. Reynolds Charitable Trust, she continues to support needy North Carolinians.

-The Trust is made up of two divisions, which today are known as:
+We work locally and statewide.
+The Trust is made up of two program areas:

 Since the Trust began in 1947, its assets have grown from $4 million to over $550 million, placing it among the largest in the state.
 Since it began, the Trust has invested more than $500 million dollars toward improving life and health for needy residents of our state.